jrwrigh/fluent_colormaps/README.md

 The first line loads the read/write colormap commands while the last 3 load the "Extended Blackbody" and "Inferno" into Fluent.
 You can add in more of the colormaps simply by copy/pasting the line again.

+#### Footnote:
+\*Note that the "Extended Black Body" colormap used to be posted on Kenneth's website (though it is still available on [GitHub](https://github.com/kennethmoreland-com/kennethmoreland-com.github.io/tree/master/color-advice)).
+After discussion with Kenneth over email, it was dropped in favor of "Inferno" as they're both very similar to each other.
+"Inferno" is an interpolation over the [CIELAB colorspace](https://en.wikipedia.org/wiki/CIELAB_color_space) which is calibrated to correlate between the numerical change vs human-perceived change.
+"Extended Black Body" on the other hand is simply an interpolation between a few hues that is corrected for brightness (ie. not as rigorous).
+That said, "Extended Black Body" isn't bad, its just not as good as "Inferno", but is definitely better than rainbow!